Last updated 23 July 2021

 Finally, targeted surveys of the federal judiciary and legal practitioners consider not only questions of trust and confidence, but also the need for any greater clarification or guidance on the issues raised by the Inquiry and provide unique insights into the views of key participants in the legal system.

 This webpage is intended to provide interested stakeholders with a snapshot of some of the key data from the surveys.
-It will be updated periodically as data is received and analysis is carried out, but is not intended to provide a complete picture of the results of the surveys.
 Full data, more detailed analysis, and explanation of methodology will be provided in the ALRC’s Final Report.